Skip to Content

 Keep IT right-sized through growth and change

-In a business environment where change and volatility are inevitable, organizations must know how to keep their technology environments right-sized.
-Here’s how to improve elasticity and adaptability in your IT investments.
+In a business environment where change and volatility are inevitable, organizations must know how to keep their technology environments right-sized and appropriately agile.
+Here’s how to improve elasticity and adaptability in your technology investments.

-The solution to maintaining appropriate levels of technology resources in cyclical, volatile, and increasingly disrupted business conditions is to design elasticity into your IT environment.
+The solution to maintaining appropriate levels of technology resources in cyclical, volatile, and increasingly disrupted business conditions is to design elasticity and agility into your IT environment.

 What is elasticity?

-Elasticity in your IT environment means decreasing the ratio of fixed costs to variable costs and configuring variable costs to better react to changes in IT requirements.
+Building elasticity in your tech environment means decreasing the ratio of structural fixed costs to variable costs and configuring those variable cost components to better react to changes in IT requirements.
 The more frequently variable costs can adjust to changes, the more elastic your environment becomes.
-For example, a software-as-a-service (SaaS) contract price based on annual revenue could be negotiated to adjust each year, while infrastructure services could be negotiated to adjust to changes in requirements more frequently, such as every minute or hour.
+For example, a software as a service (SaaS) contract price based on annual revenue could be negotiated to adjust each year.

 The many variables that cause business fluctuations often result in changing needs for technology — IT support, infrastructure, software, and related IT services.